krbnite/krbnite.github.io/_in_progress/2019-04-16-More-on-Missing-Data.md

 They do mention good points:  "An important and relatively neglected design issue is how to account for the loss of power from missing data in statistical inferences such as hypothesis tests or confidence intervals.
 The most common approach simply inflates the required sample size in the absence of missing data to achieve the same sample size under the anticipated dropout rate, estimated from similar trials.
 This approach is generally flawed, since inflating the sample size accounts for a reduction in precision of the study from missing data but does not account for bias that results when the missing data differ in substantive ways from the observed data.
 In the extreme case in which the amount of bias from missing data is similar to or greater than the anticipated size of the treatment effect, detection of the true treatment effect is unlikely, regardless of the sample size, and the study is noninformative.
 When performing power calculations, one should consider sample-size computations for an intention-to-treat analysis that uses a hypothesized population treatment effect that is attenuated because of the inability of some study participants to adhere to the treatment.
 Alternatively, one could develop power analyses for statistical procedures that explicitly account for missing data and its associated uncertainty, as discussed below."

+* MCAR: " In the first scenario, data are missing completely at random, which implies that the missing data are unrelated to the study variables.
+In particular, the complete cases are representative of all the original cases as randomized."
+  - In terms of patient dropout: "The assumption that data are missing completely at random presumes that outcomes for those who dropped out would be expected to be similar to outcomes for participants who did not drop out, so the data from dropouts can be ignored without bias."
+  - Unrealistic: "We do not recommend using the complete-case-analysis approach to missing data, since it requires the unrealistic assumption that the data are missing completely at random. "
+* MAR: "In the second scenario, data are missing at random, which implies that recorded characteristics can account for differences in the distribution of missing variables for observed and missing cases."
+  - In terms of patient dropout: "The less stringent assumption that data are missing at random implies that outcomes for participants who dropped out would be expected to be similar to outcomes for participants who did not drop out with similar baseline characteristics and similar intermediate measures up to that time, so missing outcomes can be modeled on the basis of outcomes of similar participants who did not drop out."
+* MNAR: "In the third scenario, data are missing not at random, which implies that recorded characteristics do not account for differences in the distribution of the missing variables for observed and missing cases."
+  - In terms of patient dropout: "Only the assumption that the data are missing not at random allows for the possibility that events that were not observed (e.g., severe toxicity or disease progression occurring since the last visit) may have influenced the decision to drop out, and thus outcomes are likely to be different from those of similar participants who did not drop out."

+Imputation Methods
+* CCA: Not recommended!
+  - "We do not recommend using the complete-case-analysis approach to missing data, since it requires the unrealistic assumption that the data are missing completely at random."
+* Single imputation methods: Not recommended!
+  - "Simple imputation methods such as the last observation carried forward and baseline observation carried forward are commonly applied, in part because they are simple and easy to understand, but they are overused.
+We do not recommend them, since their validity hinges on assumptions that are often unrealistic.
+For example, the last-observation-carried- forward method makes the assumption that the outcomes of participants do not change after they have dropped out, leading to biased treatment effects when this assumption is not justified.
+These methods, like many other methods that impute a single value for the missing data, do not propagate imputation uncertainty and thus yield inappropriately low estimates of standard errors and P values.
+Thus, we recommend that single-imputation methods, such as last observation carried forward and baseline observation carried forward, should not be used as the primary approach to the treatment of missing data “unless the assumptions that underlie such methods are scientifically justified.”
+* Two methods recommended, but w/ the addition of sensitivity analysis
+  - Weighted estimation equations
+  - Multiple imputation
+  - Reason for Method: "Weighted estimating equations and multiple-imputation models have an advantage in that they can be used to incorporate auxiliary information about the missing data into the final analysis, and they give standard errors and P values that incorporate missing-data uncertainty."
+  - Reason for Sensitivity Analysis: "Analyses that are performed with such methods often assume that missing data are missing at random, and such an assumption often makes sense for the primary analysis.
+However, the observed data can never verify whether this assumption is correct... assess the robustness of inferences about treatment effects to various missing-data assumptions by conducting a sensitivity analysis that relates inferences to one or more parameters that capture departures from the primary missing-data assumption, such as the pattern-mixture analysis" or selection models.

 The paper doesn't really get technical, but does make recommendations (e.g., if you have to impute, do not use CCA, mean imputation, last-observation-carried-forward, etc).
 That said, it did get me thinking more